Hans Herrmann: Various marques

 The next years saw Herrmann racing for many marques, in F1 for Cooper, Maserati and BRM.
 In Berlin's AVUS during the 1959 German Grand Prix the brakes of his BRM failed, he crashed in a spectacular way, being thrown out of the car and sliding along the track with the car somersaulting in the air.

-With different versions of the Porsche 718 being used as a sportscar and as a Formula Two car, Herrmann scored some wins for Porsche, mainly both the 1960 12 Hours of Sebring and Targa Florio.
-When the open wheeled single seater version of the Porsche 718 became eligible for Formula One in 1961 due to the rule changes, the results in F1 were disappointing.
+With different versions of the Porsche 718 being used as a sportscar and as a Formula Two car, Herrmann scored some wins for Porsche, mainly both the 1960 12 Hours of Sebring and 1960 Targa Florio.
+When the open wheeled single seater version of the 718, the Porsche 787 became eligible for Formula One in 1961 due to the rule changes, the results in F1 were disappointing.
 Herrmann finished 15th (last) in the 1961 Dutch Grand Prix, which was the first ever F1 World Championship race to have no retirements.
 He left Porsche at the beginning of the 1962 season feeling that he as a local from Stuttgart was No Prophet In His Own Land compared to Californian Dan Gurney and Jo Bonnier from Sweden.
-Gurney scored two F1 wins (one non-championship) with the new Porsche 804, but Porsche retired from F1 anyway at the end of 1962.
+Gurney scored two F1 wins (one non-championship) with the new flat-8 Porsche 804, but Porsche retired from F1 anyway at the end of 1962, to return to GT and sportscar racing.

 Abarth

 With the small cars of the Italian Abarth marque Herrmann spent 1962 to 1965 driving in minor races and hillclimbing events.
 He only took outright wins in lesser sports car racing events, such as at AVUS or the 500 km Nürburgring.
 The Abarths were hard to beat in their classes from 850cc to 1600cc, though.
-Being the only pro in a small team Hermann learned a lot about testing and developing, which helped him later.
+Being the only pro in a small team Herrmann learned a lot about testing and developing, which helped him later.
 However, being dissatisfied with the preparation of his car for the 1965 Schauinsland practice, Hans went home to witness the birth of his son, Dino.
-At the end of the year he left Abarth for good to return to the manufacturer closer to his home.
+At the end of the year, he left Abarth for good to return to the manufacturer closer to his home.